Odessa Primus - chairman

 After moving to Prague, Czech Republic to pursue his passion for cinema, he has kept writing while also working as a filmmaker and photographer.
 His latest short film, Born of Stone, a documentary about the late Sardinian sculptor Pinuccio Sciola, is making the rounds in the international festival circuit, winning “Best Short Documentary” at the Berlin Short Film Festival.

-michal kořan - board member
+michal kořan - member, board of directors

 Michal Kořan is Deputy Executive Director of Aspen Institute Central Europe.
 Previously he was a Senior Research Fellow at the Institute of International Relations based in Prague (Czech Republic) where he also acted as Deputy Director (2013 – 2016) and Head of Research (2009 – 2013).
 He is also an Assistant Professor at the Faculty of Social Sciences, Masaryk University in Brno, where he received his Ph.D. in 2008.

 He has devoted an important part of his professional life to building an open space for wide dialogue with the aim of bringing individuals, opinions and views closer.
 He is the lead-author of an annual book analyzing Czech foreign policy and founder and program chair of annual International Symposium - Czech Foreign Policy.
 He is the national co-coordinator of the Think Visegrad platform and Country Project Director of NATO Emerging Security Challenges Division Project: Resilience Capacity Building, as well as responsible for the Summer School of European Studies of the Diplomatic Academy of the Czech Ministry of Foreign Affairs.